Tuesday, 22 July 2008

 I love this dude.
 A biologist takes weird 'supernatural' stuff and tries to explain it in a logical scientific way.
 So friggin interesting!

-Gifts of Unknown Things - Lyall Watso
+Gifts of Unknown Things - Lyall Watson

 A magical story, woven with science and mystery.
 The book covers the time the author spent on an little island in the Indonesian archipelago.
 I'll never get tired of reading this.